-If you're looking for a little inspiration on how to schedule your Saturdays and Sundays, who better to turn to than the most successful female leaders?
-We've rounded up the weekend habits of the top women in a variety of industries to show that there's no one right way to spend your weekend, and even the most go-getting individuals sometimes need to take a break from it all to stay successful.
+If you're looking for a little inspiration on how to schedule your Saturdays and Sundays, who better to turn to than the most successful female leaders.
+We've rounded up the weekend habits of the top women in a variety of industries to show there's no one right way to spend your weekend and even the most go-getting individuals sometimes need to take a break from it all to stay successful.

 Head below to discover the weekend habits of the most successful female leaders.

 Though she has the last word on anything in fashion, Vogue's editor in chief puts fitness first, beginning every day for a 5:45 a.m. hour-long tennis session.

 Even though she's the Chief Operating Officer of Facebook, Sandberg knows the importance of unplugging.
 Each night before sleep she turns off her phone so it doesn't disturb her REM cycles and come the weekend she unplugs even earlier to devote more time to her family.